Call Us

 • Improved sleep patterns

-• Excess of weight can make help likely to develop any diabetes.
+• Excess weight can make help likely to develop diabetes.

 • Lifestyle changes that help maintain a 3-5% weight loss and likely to result in clinically meaningful improvements in blood glucose, triglycerides, and risk of developing type 2 diabetes.

-• Greater weight loss can and also help reduce blood pressure and improve blood cholesterol.
+• More significant weight loss can help reduce blood pressure and improve blood cholesterol.

 THE BODY MASS INDEX MEASUREMENTS?